jasonou-oldaccount/Eleven/README.md

 Players puts down a card each turn and gets a point if their card has a higher value than their opponent's. <br/>

-The winner is determined by whoever has the most points at the end of the battle!
+The winner is determined by whoever has the most points at the end of the battle!!

 ## Screenshots
 ![Main Screen](http://i.imgur.com/lnPwBPX.jpg)